 Invoice

-The Contractor shall invoice the State only after items have been delivered prior to payment.
+The Contractor shall invoice the State immediately upon order.
 The Contractor shall invoice the state only after completion of the work described in the purchase order/Contract, and as required below prior to any payment.
 The Contractor shall submit an invoice to the Ordering Agency’s Bill To Address.
 The Contractor’s invoice shall identify, at a minimum, the information listed below:

 Invoice Number, Invoice Date, Ordering Agency’s Bill To Information, Ordering Agency’s Ship To Information, Business Unit, Purchase Order Number, Item Number, Item Description, Order Quantity for each Item, Item Price, Invoice Total